 At Greene Broillet & Wheeler, LLP, our Santa Monica brain injury lawyers are ready to take on the most challenging of TBI claims and lawsuits.
 Our team of highly skilled and experienced litigators understand the complexities of these types of claims and how to overcome them.
 We navigate the entire legal process on your behalf—we investigate, gather evidence, prepare a claim, attempt to negotiate with insurance companies, and take your case to trial if necessary.We are tireless advocates who will fight to secure the compensation you need and deserve, so you can focus on healing.

-Talk about your TBI claim today.
+talk about your TBI claim today.
 Dial (866) 634-4525and put a free consultationon your calandar.

 Traumatic brain injuries can take many forms, depending on numerous factors including on which part of the brain has been hurt and the specific type of injury.
 The severity and impact of a TBI range widely, from concussions that result in short-term symptoms to severe injuries that cause permanent disability or even death.